digitalbazaar/minimal-digest/README.md

 ## Install

-- Node.js 12+ is required.
+- Browsers and Node.js 14+ are supported.

 ### NPM